Step-by-Step Guide to Planning a Disney World Vacation

-See the Disney World FAQ for hints on the best and worst times of year for planning a Disney World vacation.
+Check our Disney World FAQ for hints on the best and worst times of year for planning a Disney World vacation.
 Obviously your budget, kids’ school schedules and other factors will influence your decision as well.

 2. What you’re going to do when you get there.

 Seems kind of early in the planning process, doesn’t it?
 I mean, you haven’t even decided on a hotel yet!
-Well, trust me, you need to do some research before you go any further.
+Well, trust us, you need to do some research before you go any further.
 There is so much to do, and everyone does something slightly different.
 Depending on the parks and attractions you want to visit, you may find certain hotels and resorts are much more convenient.